Karla Cornejo Villavicencio: Early life and education

 Karla Cornejo Villavicencio was born in 1989 in Ecuador.
 When she was 18 months old, her parents left her behind when they immigrated to the US.
 When she was four or five, her parents brought her to the United States.
 She has a brother.
 Her family lived in the New York borough of Queens.
 After 9/11, Cornejo Villavicencio's father, who had been working as a taxi driver, lost his license.

 Her academic excellence prompted a wealthy benefactor to pay for her tuition at a Catholic school in New York.
 She graduated from Harvard in 2011 and believes she is one of the first undocumented immigrants to do so.
 As of September 2020 she was a PhD candidate in the American studies program at Yale.
 Before choosing Yale University to pursue her PhD, Cornejo Villavicencio experienced difficulties due to her undocumented status since universities such as Stanford and UPenn pulled their offers upon discovering her status.
 She was an Emerson Collective fellow.

 Career

 As early as the age of fifteen, Cornejo Villavicencio began writing professionally about jazz for a downtown NYC jazz publication.
 Though Cornejo Villavicencio did not know where she wanted her career to go at first, she later discovered her passion in advocating for issues regarding immigration, mental illness, and the culture of people who are undocumented.
 Cornejo Villavicencio began writing professionally as a teenager.
 She reviewed jazz albums for a New York monthly magazine.
 She has written for The Atlantic, Elle, Glamour, n+1, The New Republic, The New York Times, and Vogue.
-In April 2021, she published her memoir The Undocumented Americans and in July 2024 she published her novel, Catalina.
+In April 2021, she published her memoir The Undocumented Americans and in July 2024 she published her debut novel, Catalina.